 Amar had already eaten and disappeared off somewhere.
 Samir was left alone.
-When all the boys had finished and the tea had been brewed and drunk, Samir was joined by Nazir and Anas.
+When all the boys had finished and the tea had been brewed and drunk, He was joined by Nazir and Anas.
 He guessed Anas to be about his age.
 Both boys seemed nice enough, but Samir trusted no one.
-It crossed his mind that he might end up with Nazir and take Anas’s place.
+It crossed his mind he might end up with Nazir and take Anas’s place.

 “What’s your name?”
 Anas asked almost shyly.

 Samir saw Anas had put his arm around Nazir’s waist.
 Nazir looked down and smiled.
 If ever two boys were in love, Samir thought, then these two must be.
 It was just the way they were with each other, the special looks.
 A feeling emanated from the pair like radio waves.
 You only had to tune in to hear it.